$27.5 Million and Counting: Ohio Mesothelioma Verdicts

 Cuyahoga County leads Ohio in mesothelioma jury awards.
 Key verdicts and what they mean for Ohio families pursuing asbestos claims.

 Ohio’s Cuyahoga County has been one of the most consequential jurisdictions in the country for asbestos litigation.
-At the peak in 2001, more than 8,000 asbestos cases were filed there, reflecting the scale of industrial exposure across the Cleveland steel corridor and surrounding manufacturing regions.
+The court created a dedicated Asbestos Docket in March 1997 under Judge Harry A. Hanna with roughly 2,000 pending cases.
+That figure climbed to about 12,800 pending cases by 1999, and by October 2003, more than 39,000 cases were pending statewide (most of them in Cuyahoga), with roughly 200 new filings each month.
+These cases reflected the scale of industrial exposure across the Cleveland steel corridor and surrounding manufacturing regions.

 The volume has declined since Ohio enacted tort reform measures and case management procedures, but the cases that proceed to trial continue to produce substantial verdicts.
-The $27.5 million award for secondhand exposure demonstrated that Ohio juries hold companies accountable for the full scope of asbestos harm, including exposure that reached workers’ families.
+The $27.5 million Panza verdict in 2013 demonstrated that Ohio juries hold companies accountable for the full scope of asbestos harm, including exposure that reached workers’ families.

 Key Ohio Mesothelioma Verdicts

-The verdict established an important precedent for Ohio families.
-It confirmed that companies that exposed workers to asbestos could also be held liable for the disease that resulted when those fibers traveled home to spouses and children.
-The Virginia Supreme Court’s January 2026 ruling on shipyard take-home exposure further reinforced this principle at the state supreme court level.
-The award included compensatory damages for medical expenses, pain and suffering, and loss of consortium.
+The case confirmed that companies that exposed workers to asbestos could also be held liable for disease that resulted when those fibers traveled home to spouses and children.
+The Virginia Supreme Court’s January 2026 ruling on shipyard take-home exposure reinforced this principle at the state supreme court level.

 Ohio Tort Reform and Asbestos Cases